OpenATB/direct-login-spring/README.md

 After reopening STS and cleaning the project, rebuild should be successful.

-In order to run the application, from Gradle Tasks menu, select application->bootRun.
-The app will be running on localhost:8080
+In order to run the application, from Gradle Tasks menu, select `application->bootRun`.
+The app will be running on `localhost:8080`